 WASSOOKEAG RETRIEVERS is located in Penobscot County, Maine.
 After more than 20 years of full-time training year round and developing our successful, positive, motivational training methods, we are scaling back to make more time for training and working our own retrievers.

-In 2018, we are excited to be returning to the roots of Wassookeag Retrievers, moving back to the lake and making more time to enjoy our favorite hobbies of hunting, training, showing and performance sports with our dogs and sneaking in some time for fishing, kayaking and snowmobiling.
+In 2018 we returned to the roots of Wassookeag Retrievers, moving back to the lake and making more time to enjoy our favorite hobbies of hunting, training, showing and performance sports with our dogs as well as maybe sneaking in some time for fishing, kayaking and snowmobiling.

 Below is general information of the training programs that we have offered since 1997.

 The focus of our programs included: